Adverse event reporting

 The TGA acknowledges that the manufacturer's investigation of some events will take time.
 You are expected to provide the TGA with information regarding the status of any internal manufacturing investigation at regular intervals and no less than every thirty (30) calendar days.

-Within ninety (90) calendar days of the submission of an initial report the TGA expects that the manufacturer has had sufficient time to undertake a detailed investigation of the reported adverse event.
+Sponsors must make a final report within one hundred and twenty (120) calendar days of the submission of an initial report.
+The TGA expects that the manufacturer has had sufficient time to undertake a detailed investigation of the reported adverse event.
 Your final report should ensure that all requisite information as outlined under “What do I need to report?” has been provided to the TGA.
 We will push back reports that do not contain the information required to meet these obligations.
 Sponsors should pay particular attention to the provision of any similar event information, corrective and preventative actions (CAPA), and manufacturer's device analysis.

-Similar events: Sponsors must provide information about similar events to the adverse event within the "Other Similar Events Manufacturer/Sponsor Aware of" field of their final report.
+Similar events: Sponsors must provide information about similar events, for the previous three (3) years, to the adverse event within the "Other Similar Events Manufacturer/Sponsor Aware of" field of their final report.
 Similar event information allows the TGA to develop a clearer picture of the incidence of the reported event both in Australia and worldwide.
 The help text within the MDIR reporting form provides clear guidance in relation to the required content and structure for this information.
 Reports that deviate from this content and structure will be pushed back for correction.

 How do I report an adverse event?